Key Takeaways

 Taking more than the annual guaranteed withdrawal may negatively affect your benefits.

-GMWBs and other income riders have become popular additions to variable annuity contracts, with most variable annuities now offering some form of financial guarantee.
+GMWBs and other living benefit riders have become popular additions to variable annuity contracts, with most variable annuities now offering some form of financial guarantee.
 However, these features are not always automatically included.
 Moreover, according to the National Association of Insurance Commissioners, riders for variable annuities come with additional costs.

 GMWB riders offer protection against market decline.
 This can be reassuring, but costly too.
 Whether the tradeoff is worth it depends on your specific needs.